braunjj/iamjoshbraun-blog/content/posts/work/layout-editor-design/index.md

 * Users often returned to the layout editor to modify field configurations while optimizing a layout.
 For example, they may adjust the format of a date field or mark a certain field as Required.
 Unfortunately, there was no easy way to search for specific fields by name or type.
 Users had to hunt for the specific field they wanted on each page of the layout.
 * Additionally, we found that users tend to make the same changes over and over again when optimizing layouts – if they were changing the data format for one field, they usually needed to change it for all similar fields.

-### As a layout owner, I want to create a new layout, but I don’t have a high quality blank version of the form to begin.

-* We discovered that our users often didn’t have an ideal “blank” document image to create a new layout – they sometimes only had a series of completed forms that they needed to extract data from.

 ![Original Layout Editor](old_layout_editor.png "Original Layout Editor")

 ![The New Layout Editor Design](new_layout_editor.png "The New Layout Editor Design")